-Named after the Apostle Saint Andrew, St Andrews is a university town located on the east coast of Scotland in Fife.
+Most famous for its world-renowned golf courses, St. Andrews is a beautiful university town located in Fife, on the east coast of Scotland.

-St Andrews is most famous, however, for golf and it was first played here as early as the 15th century.
-But it was not until the Royal and Ancient Golf Club first met here in 1754 that really put the town on the map.
+Golf was first played here as early as the 15th century but it wasn’t until the Royal and Ancient Golf Club first met at St. Andrews in 1754, that the town really appeared on the map.

-Seven golf courses can be found in the town, the Old Course being the most well known.
-The links course was acquired by the town in 1894 and is the most frequent venue for The Open Championship, the oldest of the major championships.
+Now known as the ‘home of golf’, St. Andrews is home to 7 golf courses, with the Old Course being the most well-known.
+The famous Links Course was acquired by the town in 1894 and is the most frequent venue for the Open Championship, the oldest of the major golf championships.

 St Andrews Cathedral, once the largest in Scotland, now lies in ruins to the east of the town centre and the adjacent St Regulus Church offers great views of the site of the cathedral and the town if you are prepared to climb the spiral staircase of the 108ft tower.

-Lastly, the university, founded in 1410, dominates the town and has a reputation of being one of the finest universities in Britain, on a par with Cambridge and Oxford.
+St. Andrews University, founded in 1410, dominates the town and has a reputation for being one of the finest universities in the UK, on a par with Cambridge and Oxford.

-The university has seen many famous graduates over time and more recently the future King, Prince William has been included on that list.
+The university has seen many famous graduates over the years, including Prince William.

-St Andrews makes for a fascinating day out and is only an hour away from your holiday accommodation at Duchally Country Estate.
+St Andrews makes for a fascinating day out and is only 43 miles from your holiday accommodation at CLC Duchally Country Estate.